-The NKU Theatre and Dance Program offers scholarships to students based on auditions as well as GPA:
+The NKU Department of Theatre and Dance offers scholarships to students based on auditions as well as GPA:

-- Incoming student scholarships - The Theatre and Dance Program endeavors first and foremost to recruit gifted students into the program.
+- Incoming student scholarships - The theatre department endeavors first and foremost to recruit gifted students into the department.
 In early December, theatre faculty audition high school seniors and transfer students and then rank them according to four major criteria: talent, academic achievement, growth potential, and likely contributions to the program.
 Scholarships for top candidates may become available at any time through the following December.
 The faculty present awards to alternate list candidates or to qualified students already enrolled at any level with an overall 2.75 GPA.

-The Theatre and Dance Program offers performance opportunities for NKU students with a full season of theatrical productions including musicals, dance, dramas, comedies, and classical plays.
+The Department of Theatre and Dance offers performance opportunities for NKU students with a full season of theatrical productions including musicals, dance, dramas, comedies, and classical plays.
 Auditions for these productions are open to any student enrolled at NKU.
-The Theatre and Dance program is dedicated to creating professional-quality theatrical productions to help students build confidence, strengthen résumés, and prepare for careers after graduation.
+The theatre department is dedicated to creating professional-quality theatrical productions to help students build confidence, strengthen résumés, and prepare for careers after graduation.
 While some graduates may go on to careers in performance areas, others may use the skills they developed through performance to pursue jobs not directly related to the performing arts.

-The program also sponsors a number of campus/community/recruitment outreach programs.
-The Dance Troupe, the Comedy Improv Troupe, the Musical Theatre Tour Troupe, and the freshman-only Broadway Chorus Tour Troupe may be taken for up to 6 credit hours.
+The department also sponsors a number of campus/community/recruitment outreach programs.
+The Dance Troupe, the Comedy Improv Troupe, the Musical Theatre Tour Troupe, Children’s Theatre/Puppetry Troupe, and the freshman-only Broadway Chorus Tour Troupe may be taken for up to 6 credit hours.
 Tour troupes hold auditions as a condition of acceptance into a troupe.
 Tour troupe members must commit to a one-year term or arrange a special one-semester commitment with the supervising faculty member.
 A particular troupe might not operate in every academic year.